Our PE and sport team is led by Mrs N Exley. Please feel free to ask her for any advice or support required.

 - Ensure that our sporting attitude links closely to our overall ethos

-- Increase participation for all groups, including SEND and girls
+- Increase participation for all groups, including SEND, PP and girls

 - Link sport to outstanding behaviour and attitudes to learning